-Higher and Standard Level: 'B' at IGCSE History or 'A' in English First Language or Literature
+Higher and Standard Level: 'B' at IGCSE History or 'A' in English First Language or Literature.

 NOTE: Students with no background in History may be accepted for this course.
 If you do not hold one of these qualifications, we may ask you to complete a written entry test.
 Students who have not studied History previously will have their English IGCSE grades scrutinised to check they are capable of writing essays to a suitable standard.
-Please speak to MRS. LOWRY in room 131 for more information as soon as possible.
+Please speak to MS. GILES 132 for more information as soon as possible.